 - Right-click the item and select Copy ID to Clipboard (this ID will be required for playback testing below).

 Playing background music can be achieved through scripting under two useful patterns as follows:

 To set up multiple songs and play any of them on command, you can implement a basic audio module.

 - In the Explorer window, add a new

 ModuleScriptto ReplicatedStorage named AudioPlayer.

 - In the script, delete all existing lines and paste in the following code:

 - Create a new

-- Playtest the game and you should hear the track name specified on line 14 playing in the background.
+- Playtest the game and the track name specified on line 14 should play in the background.

 Unlike background music, sounds will often originate from a specific place or object inside the game — the engine of a vehicle, the battle cry of an enemy, etc. However, they may also be played as an “ambient” sound like wind blowing or rain falling.